Go to Reviews.org AU Edition

 One of those great changes was increasing the Cloud DVR storage. fuboTV raised its DVR storage to 250–1,000 hours of storage from 30 hours.

 Instead of just recording 15 TV shows and about six movies, you can now record at least 75 TV episodes and nearly 30 films.
+So even though it's not unlimited, this service still provides more storage than you might know what to do with.

 YouTube TV is the Editor’s Choice